 For those of you in the Des Moines area, the Jacobson Institute's Youth Entrepreneurship Academy for 7th-9th graders still has spots available.
 Campers learn the basics of running a business by working in teams to run an “Apprentice-style” lemonade stand.

 Speakers who visited the College this past academic year included Henry Tippie, chairman of Dover Motorsports Inc. and the College’s benefactor; Russell Gerdin, chairman and CEO of Heartland Express; and Ted Waitt, cofounder of Gateway Computers, among others.
-Recordings of many of their comments are available online.

 Management and organizations associate professor Maria Kraimer will be honored by the Academy of Management at their annual meeting in Montreal this August.